Ingrid Bouwer Utne, Ph.D.

 Department of Marine Technology, Norwegian University of Science and Technology (NTNU), Trondheim, Norway

 The Department of Marine Technology at NTNU provides world-class education and research for engineering systems in the marine environment.
 The focus is on methods and techniques for sustainable development and operation of ship technology, fisheries and aquaculture technology, oil and gas extraction at sea, offshore renewable energy, and marine robotics for mapping and monitoring the ocean.
 The Department hosts an excellent research group working on safety and risk management of marine and maritime systems.
-The Centre of Excellence Autonomous Marine Operations and Systems (NTNU AMOS) is also located at the Department.
 The Norwegian University of Science and Technology in Trondheim (NTNU) is the largest university in Norway.

 The B. John Garrick Institute for the Risk Sciences,